nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-7.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30483](https://jira.nuxeo.com/browse/NXP-30483)

-### Fix wildcard behavior in sourceMimeType
+### Fix Wildcard Behavior in sourceMimeType

 The option to export an image as a PDF file has been fixed and works again in WebUI.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30526](https://jira.nuxeo.com/browse/NXP-30526)

-### Nuxeo Docker image needs Chinese and Korean fonts
+### Nuxeo Docker Image Needs Chinese and Korean Fonts

 CJK fonts have been added to the Nuxeo Docker image in order to handle rendition of Office documents with Chinese and Korean.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30514](https://jira.nuxeo.com/browse/NXP-30514)

-### Nuxeo Docker image with UTF-8 locale
+### Nuxeo Docker Image With UTF-8 Locale

 The default locale in the Nuxeo Docker image is now UTF-8.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30480](https://jira.nuxeo.com/browse/NXP-30480)

-### Fix visual bug in WebUI while importing more than 1 document file
+### Fix Visual Bug in Web UI While Importing More Than 1 Document File

 All documents are visible after importing several documents at the same time.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28642](https://jira.nuxeo.com/browse/NXP-28642)

-### Fix NPE when retrieving tasks for User
+### Fix NPE When Retrieving Tasks for User

 The task List was not appearing for users in some cases.